Regular Black Hole Cores via Gravitational Evanescence of Collapsing Matter: Introduction and Motivation

-Through our study, we manage to avoid the aforementioned problems.
-More specifically, the action we adopt here represents a modified theory of gravity which introduces a non-minimal coupling $\chi$ between matter and geometry.
+The action we adopt here represents a modified theory of gravity which introduces a non-minimal coupling $\chi$ between matter and geometry.
 The latter is a scalar function which depends on the matter energy-density.
 It induces modified field equations with varying Newton and cosmological constant, which we denote as $G$ and $\Lambda$, to be distinguished from $G_{\text{N}}$ and $\Lambda_0$, even though they have the same dimensionality.
-For low energy-density, we assume $\chi \approx 8\pi G_{\text{N}}$, as necessary to reproduce the first stages of the OSD model, as well as the weak-field limit.
+For low energy-density, we assume $\chi \approx 8\pi G_{\text{N}}$, as necessary to reproduce the first stages of the OSD model.
 For the high energy regime, we require $\chi \to 0$, and $G \to 0$, since we want to study the consequences of a vanishing Newton coupling as regularization condition.
 In the past literature, this approach has been linked to the Asymptotic Safety scenario, either for conceptual considerations only or to look for guidance in fixing the intermediate behaviour of the function $\chi$ \cite{Bonanno:2017gji, Bonanno:2019ilz, Platania:2020lqb, Bonanno:2023rzk}.
 However, the antiscreening behaviour of gravity at high energy could be a more general quantum gravitational feature \cite{Polyakov:1993tp}.
 At the same time, a classical but non-minimal gravity-matter interaction is on its own a possibility worth to explore \cite{CANTATA:2021asi}.
-In this regard, throughout this work we remain agnostic about the fundamental physical cause of the weakening of $G$.
-Instead, we focus on the consequences of implementing different rates at which such a weakening occurs.
-The different rates are found to be intertwined with different defining features for the non-singular spacetime cores generated from gravitational collapse.
+Throughout this work we still espouse the idea of asymptotic freedom for gravity-matter systems as fundamental physical cause of the weakening of $G$, but we focus on the consequences of having different modalities in which such a weakening can occur, finding that they are intertwined with the different defining features of the non-singular cores.